 Nobody wants to get hurt, especially at work!
 The initial pain of a work place injury is quickly followed by uncertainty, frustration with the claims process, and substantial disruptions to everyday life (often including long-term disability or suffering).

 Worst of all, you’re enduring all of this because you’re working hard to earn a living.
-You dedicate your time, talent, and effort to your job, and you expect your workplace to be safe in return.
+You dedicate your time, talent, and effort to your job, and you expect your work to be safe in return.

 North Carolina personal injury law requires employers to maintain safe working conditions for their employees.
 If they fail to do so, injured workers are entitled to financial compensation for their damages.

 Most often, claims for damages are handled through the North Carolina Workers’ Compensation system, which provides certain benefits but also certain limitations for injured workers in our state.
 The claims process is very complicated, and it’s possible for employees to end up receiving less than they deserve without the help of an experienced Charlotte workers’ compensation attorney.

 In some cases, injured workers may also be able to seek compensation outside of (or in addition to) the Workers’ Compensation system — either from their employer or from an additional third party.

 In these cases, the injury claims would be based on traditional personal injury grounds (similar to claims or lawsuits that happen when someone is not injured on the job).

 Of course, if you’ve been hurt in the workplace and aren’t sure what to do next, all of this talk about claims and compensation might seem a bit “pie in the sky.”
 You need to figure out your very next steps before you start to wade into the deep waters of North Carolina Workers’ Compensation.